uchicago-dsi/textbook-datascience-1/textbook/04/chapter4-code-glossary.md

 ```

 ## `array.shape`
-An attribute of a NumPy array showing its dimensions.
+An attribute of a `numpy` array showing its dimensions.

 ```python
 arr = np.array([[1, 2], [3, 4]])